Real-hackbard/Registry-Cleaner/README.md

 # :wrench: Jump to Registry key
 To automatically open Regedit and navigate to a specific registry key using Delphi, you can use the ```ShellExecuteInfoA``` function.

 Once the cleaner has finished its search, double-clicking an item in the list opens the corresponding registry key in the editor.
+The Jumper automatically locates and highlights the key.
+If the key does not exist, only the folder where the key was located is opened.

 ### :speech_balloon: Code example